allthingslinux/tux/docs/content/selfhost/install/docker.md

 # Docker Installation

-!!! tip "Tip"
-    You can use Podman instead of Docker.

 Deploy Tux using Docker Compose for easy setup and management.
 Docker Compose handles PostgreSQL, Tux, and optional Adminer (database management UI).

 Tux Docker images are optimized for production use with: